Welcome

 Philip White's event,

-to all who came to the show (there a lot of you) and thanks to Quentin Baxter for being a beautiful
+all who came to the show (there a lot of you) and thanks to Quentin Baxter for being a beautiful person

-has lost its gig at Meritage.
+lost its gig at Meritage.
 This wednesday, November 2, will be the last time we play at Meritage.
+We see

-We see this as a chance to move on to bigger and better things, so never fear, you die hard fans
+this as a chance to move on to bigger and better things, so never fear, you die hard fans (you know who

 -September 20, 2005

-we are now called the Tea Cult of Japan.
-Our crowd is growing, and there are more familiar faces
+are now called the Tea Cult of Japan.
+Our crowd is growing, and there are more familiar faces every

-every week.
+week.
 Keep coming back!
-We try to add a new song every week, and it looks like Kevin is
+We try to add a new song every week, and it looks like Kevin is bringing

 also: There is now a video page!!
 You should go there